acomito/expo-to-appstore-checklist/README.md

 ?
 What's your Apple ID?
 ```

+Put in your credentials for your apple developer account.
+[Make sure 2factor auth is turend off](https://github.com/expo/expo/issues/160)

 ```
 ?
 Do you already have a distribution certificate you'd like us to use, or do you want us to manage your certificates for you? true